-Each and every one of us might have a different opinion as to what pros and cons are when it comes to public and private universities.
-My needs are different than yours, so the things I might be looking for in a school might be different than the ones you might pay more attention to.
+Each and every one of us might have a different opinion as to what the pros and cons are when it comes to public and private universities.
+My needs are different from yours, so the things I might be looking for in a school might be different than the ones you might pay more attention to.
 In short, usually, private schools have smaller teams and few extracurricular activities offered but can be more prestigious compared to public universities.
 On the other hand, government-funded unis may offer many events and activities to students on various topics.

 Are they hard to get into?

 This is not an easy question to answer.
 Given that the admission criteria differ from university to university, some are harder to get into than others.
-It goes without saying that if the university receives an important number of applications but has limited spaces, the acceptance rate will be significantly lower.
+It goes without saying that if the university receives an important number of applications but has limited space, the acceptance rate will be significantly lower.

 10 Best Public Universities in Europe:

 University of Cambridge

 With many notable alumni up to date, the University of Cambridge has operated since 1209 and it is known for being one of the long-lasting universities worldwide.
 It is composed of 31 colleges, which are self-governing institutions, with 150 academic departments, and faculties, all divided into six schools.
 As of 2015, the acceptance rate of Cambridge was 21% and it is still considered one of the hardest universities to get into.
 According to CWUR 2019-2020, Cambridge is the best university in the UK and the fourth in the world.
 In the QS World University Ranking by Subject, Cambridge ranks in the top 3 for Arts & Humanities, Engineering & Technology, and Life Sciences & Medicine.

 Imperial College London